juliafmorgado/julia/content/posts/2023-09-07_AWS-Riot-Games.md

 Before I dive into the schedule and my wholesome experience, I want to clarify something about [eSports](https://www.esports.net/wiki/guides/what-is-esports/).
 It's not just a bunch of folks (nerds 😝) playing video games; it's a highly organized, competitive environment where elite gamers battle it out for fame (yes, they are celebs) and fortune.
 Think of it as the Olympics of gaming, where teams compete in various titles, and fans from all over the world tune in to watch.

-At the heart of this eSports extravaganza is Riot Games, a game developing company that has taken the gaming world by storm with titles like League of Legends and Valorant.
+At the heart of this eSports extravaganza is Riot Games, a game-developing company that has taken the gaming world by storm with titles like League of Legends and Valorant.
 Valorant, a tactical first-person shooter with a massive player base, demands precision, teamwork, strategy, and SUPER low latency.

 ![Picture of the stadium during the Valorant Championship](https://blog-imgs-23.s3.amazonaws.com/game-valorant.jpeg)